18th January 2021

 After the deal with China was signed, the Government of Ghana started clearing roads in Atewa to undertake exploratory drilling for bauxite.

-In response to the deal, local people launched a civil action in July 2020 this year, led by national environmental organisation A Rocha Ghana, stating that plans to exploit Atewa range for bauxite violate their right to have the environment protected for future generations.
+In response to the deal, local people launched a civil action in July 2020, led by national environmental organisation A Rocha Ghana, stating that plans to exploit Atewa range for bauxite violate their right to have the environment protected for future generations.
 We’ll be working closely with A Rocha Ghana to support the action and the global campaign to protect Ghana’s most precious natural resource.
-The trial is likely to go ahead in 2021.
+The trial is likely to go ahead this year.

 Joanna Pickering, a ClientEarth lawyer who is supporting the action, said: